-I like functional strength training because it doesn’t require a gym membership or any equipment.
-You just use your body weight to build strength and fitness, by doing moves like burpees, planks, and wall sits.
+Functional strength training doesn’t require a gym membership or any equipment.
+You just use your body weight to build strength and fitness by doing moves like burpees, planks and wall sits.
 (Online programs can show you how to do these moves, which you can tailor to suit your fitness level.)

-Here’s a quick eye-opening exercise: Set down this book, step outside, look up at the sky, and take a few deep breaths.
+Here’s a quick eye-opening exercise: Set down the book, step outside, look up at the sky and take a few deep breaths.
 You feel a little different, right?
 More energetic, more focused, calmer, happier?

-There’s something about being in the natural world, as opposed to hunched over your computer, that releases feel- good chemicals in the brain and rebalances your body’s qi.
-And when you immerse yourself in nature, by walking in a local park or remote forest, you reap even more benefits.
+There’s something about being in the natural world as opposed to hunched over your computer that releases feel-good chemicals in the brain and rebalances your body’s qi.
+When you immerse yourself in nature, by walking in a local park or remote forest, you reap even more benefits.
 The Japanese have a particularly wonderful name for this: forest bathing.

 A study in the journal Environmental Health and Preventive Medicine found that people who strolled through a forest had lower blood pressure and levels of cortisol afterward than those who walked around a city.

-Burned-out employees are 63 percent more likely to take a sick day and 23 percent more likely to visit the emergency room.
-And Brazilian researchers found that burnout is a significant predictor of heart disease, headaches, gastrointestinal issues, and respiratory problems, as well as mortality in those younger than 45.
+Burned-out employees are 63 percent more likely to take sick days and 23 percent more likely to visit the emergency room.
+Brazilian researchers found that burnout is a significant predictor of heart disease, headaches, gastrointestinal issues and respiratory problems, as well as mortality in those younger than 45.

 You might have experienced this yourself.
 It’s something our ancestors didn’t have to contend with, but taking a page from their slower, less distracted lifestyle can give us the balance we need.

-The average adult in the United States spends about eleven hours every day interacting with technology — whether it’s reading or watching something online, scrolling through social media, or listening to a podcast.
+The average adult in the United States spends about 11 hours every day interacting with technology — whether it’s reading or watching something online, scrolling through social media, or listening to a podcast.

 Does that sound familiar?
 If you’re constantly tethered to technology, you never fully relax, and that’s hard on your body and mind.
 You undoubtedly already know this.

-So putting your phone and laptop aside for an hour, a day, a weekend, or a week can give your brain and body time to relax and rejuvenate, which allows your qi to recover as well.
+Putting your phone and laptop aside for an hour, a day, a weekend or a week can give your brain and body time to relax and rejuvenate, which allows your qi to recover as well.
 It also makes sense to purge your social media feeds of unsettling or irritating influences — and add uplifting ones.
-I did this, and it made a surprisingly noticeable difference in my day‑to‑day well- being.

 Those little hits of anger and outrage add up.
 Protect yourself by replacing them with things that bring you joy.